Minigeee/crabdesk/docs/workflow.md

 Start by creating a vague outline of the front-end views the user will be exposed to.
 Think about which views each user role (if using roles such as admin, client, etc.) will be exposed to, and how each view changes based on who is viewing it.

+IMPORTANT: This is the first time you are thinking about the UI, so do not get caught up in the specifics of the UI.

 - This outline should be vague, component of the outline should generally describe a view or feature without describing the specific UI components that will be used to create the view
 - By the time the vague outline is created, you should be able to answer each of the following for each component of the outline:
   - Why does this view / feature exist?